kelvingakuo/fycharts/README.md

 #### Ouput options
 1. output_file - CSV file to write the data to (Compulsory for fycharts<3.0.0)
 2. output_db - A connector object for any database supported by SQLAlchemy (only available in fycharts>=3.0.0)
-3. webhook - A http endpoint (or list of endpoints) to POST the extracted data to (only available in fycharts>=3.0.0)
+3. webhook - A list of HTTP endpoints to POST the extracted data to (only available in fycharts>=3.0.0)

     *Create webhooks for testing here: https://webhook.site/ or here: https://beeceptor.com/*